kushalmudel/PrestaShop-Playwright/README.md

 ## Notes

 - Registration test generates credentials in `fixtures/registeredUser.json`.
-- Each test has a global timeout of 60 seconds (see `playwright.config.js`).
+- Each test has a global timeout of 60 seconds (in `playwright.config.js`).

 ## Troubleshooting